DanielEstocado/DanielEstocado/README.md

 ## 💫 About Me:

-- 🔭 I’m currently working at Jayreh Technology
+- 🔭 I’m currently working at Jayreh IT Solutions

 - 🌱 I’m currently learning **React**